-In more recent years, the breakneck speed of manufacturing growth in China has given rise to a pollution problem on a much larger scale that has potentially affected hundreds of millions of people.
-The 'airpocalypse' phenomenon reduces Chinese life expectancy by up to five years according to the World Health Organization (WHO).
-The culprit is very high average levels of small particulate matter known as PM2.5.
+In more recent years, the breakneck speed of manufacturing growth in China and India has given rise to a pollution problem on a much larger scale that has potentially affected hundreds of millions of people (Figure 6.23).
+At its 2014-16 peak, the so-called 'airpocalypse' phenomenon was estimated by the World Health Organization (WHO) to have reduced Chinese life expectancy by up to five years.
+The culprit is very high levels of small particulate matter known as PM2.5.
 These deadly particles settle deep in the lungs, causing cancer and strokes.

-Increasingly, civil society organizations inside China are raising awareness of the issue by staging 'not in my back yard' (NIMBY) protests organized using social media networks (as Unit 3 explained, Chinese citizens are active users of 'shrinking world' technology despite a relative lack of external connectivity).
+Civil society organizations inside China continue to raise awareness of the issue by staging 'not in my back yard' (NIMBY) protests organized using social media networks (as Unit 5.3 explained, Chinese citizens are active users of 'shrinking world' technology despite a relative lack of external connectivity).
+Industrial growth helps explain why India, rather than China, is increasingly the country whose air pollution is the greatest cause of concern, in terms of the sheer number of people affected.